SonataFlow plugin for Knative CLI

-for Knative CLI, which provides command line features that help you develop a local workflow project quickly.
+SonataFlow provides a workflow plugin for Knative CLI, which provides command line interface that helps you develop & deploy your workflow projects.

 -